My mortgage payment is eating most of my paycheck – here’s what Dave Ramsey told me to do

 © Canva: jeremyiswild from Getty Images Signature and DougBennett from Getty Images Signature

-Buying a house is a big life milestone for many people, but sometimes it can cause financial trouble.
-For example, one caller to the Dave Ramsey Show explained that his housing payments were eating up a huge percentage of his budget and causing him to have money problems as a result.
+Buying a house is a big life milestone for many people, but sometimes it can cause real financial trouble.
+One caller to the Dave Ramsey Show explained that his housing payments were consuming a huge portion of his budget, leaving almost nothing left to live on.

-Ramsey had some very blunt advice for the caller, and it’s advice everyone needs to hear if they are struggling with mortgage payments that take up too much of their income.
+Ramsey had blunt, direct advice for the caller, and it is worth hearing for anyone whose mortgage payment takes up too much of their income.

 What should you do if your housing payment takes all your money?

-The caller to the Ramsey show explained that he is currently paying $2,090 in monthly mortgage payments while his household income is just $4,200 per month.
-Upon hearing these numbers, Ramsay said there was only one course of action open to the caller: “You have to sell the house,” Ramsey explained.
+The caller to the Ramsey show explained that he pays $2,090 in monthly mortgage payments while his household income is just $4,200 per month.
+Upon hearing those numbers, Ramsey said there was only one course of action: “You have to sell the house,” Ramsey explained.
 “You don’t have a choice.
 Your house payment is 50% of your take-home pay.
 You can’t do that.”

 Finding ways to keep your home